 Because the principal mission of LPD 17 San Antonio class ships is to deploy combat and support elements, these ships have been enhanced with additional lift capability.
 Each LPD 17 class ship encompasses more than 23,000 square feet of vehicle storage space, more than double that of the ships it replaces.
 Vehicle storage space is provided through a well deck design which allows for the transportation of landing craft air cushioned (LCAC) vehicles or conventional landing craft.
 This capability is enhanced by the incorporation of a flight deck and hangar that accommodates both CH-46 helicopters and MV-22 Osprey tilt-rotor aircraft.

 In an effort to reduce vulnerability, LPD 17 class ships are engineered with a streamlined topside design that reduces the ship’s appearance on radars.
 Combining this improvement with state-of-the-art command and control, communications, computers, intelligence, surveillance and reconnaissance (C4ISR) capabilities provides the class with 21st century survivability features.

 With a maximum speed in excess of 22 kts and total displacement of 24,900 tons, the San Antonio class is powered by four turbocharged diesel engines.
 The ship is operated by a crew of 381 with a capability to transport a landing force of up to 800 Marines.

-To date, LPDs 17 – 24 have been delivered.
-The future USS Somerset (LPD 25), future USS John P. Murtha (LPD 26), and future USS Portland (LPD 27) are under construction at HII.
-LPD 25 is scheduled for delivery later this year, LPD 26 is planned for delivery in 2016, and LPD 27 is planned for delivery in 2017.
+To date, LPDs 17 – 25 have been delivered.
+The future USS John P. Murtha (LPD 26), and future USS Portland (LPD 27) are under construction at HII.
+LPD 25 delivered in October 2013, LPD 26 is planned for delivery in 2016, and LPD 27 is planned for delivery in 2017.